California Voters Could Decide Whether Republicans Keep the House

 The predominantly Hispanic, agricultural Central Valley district encompasses Merced County and parts of Fresno, Madera, San Joaquin, and Stanislaus counties.

-Voter registration is split with nearly 41 percent Democrats, about 30 percent Republicans, and almost 22 percent independent.
+Voter registration is split, with nearly 41 percent Democrats, about 30 percent Republicans, and almost 22 percent independent.

 In the March primary, Duarte beat Gray by almost 10 percent.

-A fourth-generation farmer, longtime plant nursery owner, and first-time representative, Duarte told The Epoch Times that producers, businesses, and lower-income families are “greatly impacted by inflation and the Biden administration’s anti-energy and anti-resource policies.”
+A fourth-generation farmer, longtime plant nursery owner, and first-time representative, Duarte told The Epoch Times that producers, businesses, and lower-income families are “greatly affected by inflation and the Biden administration’s anti-energy and anti-resource policies.”

 He said he hears from constituents that affordability is of paramount importance.